 When I applied, 41% of applicants were awarded SSDI payments, which left over half of the applicant’s claims rejected -though some likely had their application sent to SSI.

-Now(2019), only 34.9% of applicants are awarded benefits, and that number has been lower in recent years.
+In 2020(the most recent data available), only 34.2% of applicants are awarded benefits, and that number has been lower in recent years.
 The process also takes much much longer.

-When you apply for SSDI, the most important piece is an explanation of your condition.
-The second most important is an explanation of how and why it leaves you unable to work.
+When you apply for SSDI, the most important part is an explanation of how and why your condition(s) leaves you unable to work.